Updated: Sep 18, 2022

 Trace your hand on a piece of paper.
 On each finger, write down the 5R's.
 Color and put it on your wall.
 Start using the 5R's today!

-For more information on Positive Discipline by Jane Nelson, please visit: positivediscipline.com
+For more information on positive parenting and Positive Discipline by Jane Nelson, please visit: positivediscipline.com